Singapura at a glance

 Following the fall of Saigon in July 1975, the Meadows returned to America, bringing back Ticle, Tes, Pusse, George and Gladys.
 They then set about obtaining official recognition for the breed and in 1981 presented the Singapuras to the American CFA as a natural breed, in 1988 they were accepted for championship status with the American CFA.

-In 1980, another American cat breeder, visiting a SPCA shelter in Singapore, discovered a cat named Chiko, with the same colouring and ticked coat of the Singapura.
+In 1980, another American cat breeder, visiting an SPCA shelter in Singapore, discovered a cat named Chiko, with the same colouring and ticked coat of the Singapura.
 Chiko was sent to breeder Barbara Gilbertson in Washington, where she was a great asset to the small gene pool.

 There has been some controversy surrounding the breed’s origins.
 An American Singapura breeder by the name of Gerry Mayes visited Singapore in 1987 to look for street cats fitting this description.
 He spoke to locals who didn’t know anything about local cats who looked like the Singapura.
-Mr Mayes returned to America with several cats from Singapore but he also had some interesting information in regards to the original cats imported by the Meadows in 1974.
+Mr Mayes returned to America with several cats from Singapore, but he also had some interesting information in regards to the original cats imported by the Meadows in 1974.

 Tommy Meadows was asked to explain the discrepancy to the CFA on 9th and 10th February 1990.
 Tommy explained the reason for the discrepancy was because Hal had been in Singapore in 1971 on a sensitive trip.
-Records proved that Hal had in fact been in Singapore in 1971.
+Records proved that Hal had been in Singapore in 1971.
 The CFA accepted Tommy’s explanation and the breed are still recognised as a natural breed.

 The Singapura in Singapore:

 In 1993 the Singapura became the official symbol of Singapore.
-Two pedigree cats were returned there and acted as models for statues of Kucinta, which are positioned on the Singapore River, where the breed supposedly began its existance.
+Two pedigree cats were returned there and acted as models for statues of Kucinta, which are positioned on the Singapore River, where the breed supposedly began its existence.

 The purpose of this article isn’t to speculate about the origin of the Singapura, but to tell the story of the breed.